Planning your build

 So, how much do you need for an average home down payment?

-The best way to find out how much is to check in with home lenders.
+The best way to find out how much is to check in with mortgage lenders.
 They’ll advise you on minimum deposits, your purchasing power, and other factors like mortgage insurance.
-The least you can get away with is usually about the 5% mark, which is $25,000 on a $500,000 purchase.
+Typically, the lowest down payment is 3% of the purchase price which is $15,000 on a $500,000 purchase.
 You should also start investigating the sort of location and home you’re after so you get a realistic picture of the market.

-Additionally, check your eligibility for down payment assistance or first home buyer programs which can assist with quickening your savings timeline.
-For example, the ‘American Dream’ scheme from U.S. Bank offers consumers with limited resources the ability become homeowners.
+Additionally, check your eligibility for down payment assistance, first home buyer programs and grants which can assist with quickening your savings timeline.
+For example, the ‘American Dream’ scheme from U.S. Bank offers consumers with limited resources the ability to become homeowners.

 How long does it take to save for a home down payment?